jerrykrinock/CocoaPrivilegedHelper/ReadMe.txt

 There are 3 products defined here:

-1. The main application
+1. The main application, named CPHDemoApp
-2. A privileged helper which can be used to perform privileged actions
+2. A privileged helper which can be used to perform privileged actions, named CocoaPrivilegedHelper
-3. A simple command-line tool which we want installed
+3. A little command-line tool which we will install to demo what we can do, named cph-hellotool.

 It's CRITICAL that all 3 are codesigned.
 As currently set up, the requirements are that the certificate is authorised by Apple, but you could change this.